 A career as an administrative assistant does not necessarily require a post secondary education, though immediate entry into such a position rather than through promotion is facilitated by such an education.
 Additionally, individuals who have pursued such an education are more likely to be hired due to the extra skills and knowledge reducing the need for training for a given office.

 Individuals may find promotion over time, resulting in office management or executive administration of other assistants.
 Such promotions are a result of demonstrated competency combined with work experience.
 Individuals in this field should have strong skills in organization, writing, computers as well as be sociable and have interpersonal skills.

 The average salary for an administrative assistant is approximately $35,000 a year, with increases available through annual salary bumps and promotion.
 Individuals working in larger companies or having a larger number of responsibilities tend to earn more as well.

 Job growth for administrative assistants is expected to remain steady over the decade due to new jobs opening, others closing, and some requiring replacement due to promotion or retirement.
-Individuals interested in administrative assistance may also be interested in customer service support, paralegal studies, data entry technology.
+Individuals interested in administrative assistance may also be interested in medical executive assistant, customer service support, paralegal studies, or data entry technology.